View of the Douro Valley on a hike from Ervedosa do Douro

 Accompanied all the while by stunning views, we eventually reached the river and found a shaded spot to lay out the picnic.
 As you can see from the photo, this included some delicious wood-oven baked bread, home made jam and wine, figs and almonds from the family land and local smoked meats and cheese.

-Truly authentic Portuguese food in a beautiful setting, although António has since informed me that they have recently had to choose a different spot for the picnic because of inconsiderate litterbugs.
+Truly authentic Portuguese food in a beautiful setting.
+António has since informed me that they now have a special room in their home for picnics surrounded by the family’s wine, olive oil and honey.

-From here, it’s an uphill walk back to Ervedosa do Douro (unless you arrange for a boat trip to take you to Pinhão).
-I was quite relieved to learn that I would not have to climb the hill as I still struggle with inclines, especially after eating.
-António had arranged things so that we could ‘cheat’ a little and drive back to the starting point although if you have time and energy, you can, of course, walk.
+From the river, it’s an uphill walk back to Ervedosa do Douro (unless you arrange for a boat trip to take you to Pinhão).
+I was quite relieved to learn that António had arranged things so that we could ‘cheat’ a little and drive back to the starting point, although if you have time and energy, you can, of course, walk.

 Note: If you’re not really interested in walking in the Douro and would rather have someone drive you to great wineries, restaurants, villages and viewing spots, read more about this kind of Douro day trip.